-The risk of vicarious trauma (VT) and post-traumatic stress disorder (PTSD) is of growing concern within many professions, with research and anecdotal reports highlighting the negative effects of symptoms on individuals’ personal lives and ability to work effectively.
+The risk of vicarious trauma (VT) and post-traumatic stress disorder (PTSD) as a consequence of exposure to others’ trauma at work is of growing concern within many professions, with research and anecdotal reports highlighting the negative effects of symptoms on individuals’ personal lives and ability to work effectively.

 Despite exposure to potentially traumatic events often being part of the job, employers are increasingly realising their legal and moral duty to understand these significant and foreseeable risks to health in order to better protect and support staff.